ponderng/Sidequests/_posts/2020-01-30-SANS-Holiday-Hack-Challenge-2019.md

   </p>
 </blockquote>

-Pivot on time by going to the last event in the previous results, which has a command of &#8220;cmd \c exit&#8221;.
+Pivot on time by going to the last event in the previous results, which has a command of `cmd \c exit`.
 Click on &#8220;Show surrounding messages&#8221; button and select 1 minute.
 Within these results search for network connections from the attacker&#8217;s address &#8220;192.168.247.175&#8221;.
 All four of them are using &#8220;alabaster&#8221; as the account.

 #### Question&nbsp;7: